Purple Hearts Reunited: History

 In 2009, Zachariah Fike, an officer in the Vermont Army National Guard with service in Operation Iraqi Freedom and Operation Enduring Freedom, received as a gift a Purple Heart his mother had purchased at an antique shop in Watertown, New York.
 His parents both served in the United States Army, and Fike is a Purple Heart recipient, so he was inspired to attempt returning the medal to the family of its original owner.
 He set the task aside while deployed to Afghanistan in 2009 and 2010, during which he was wounded and received the Purple Heart himself.

 After returning to the United States in 2010, Fike took up the task of returning his 2009 Christmas gift to its original owner or his family.
 After returning the medal to the sister of the original recipient, a World War II veteran, Fike's subsequent research revealed numerous Purple Hearts and other medals available for sale or trade through online auction sites, at antique stores, flea markets, and pawnshops, and through other sources.
 He began acquiring as many as he could, attempting to track down the recipients or their families, and returning the awards whenever possible.

 As the public became aware of Fike's efforts through media coverage of medal returns, he began to receive medals unsolicited from individuals who wanted them to be returned to the recipients or their families.
 These medals were often found in storage lockers, basements and attics, in boxes of clothing donated to Goodwill stores, and even in garbage cans.
-In 2012, Fike formalized his medal return efforts through creation of the Purple Hearts Reunited organization.
+In 2012, Fike formalized his medal return efforts through the creation of the Purple Hearts Reunited organization.